harryziyuhe/wechat_scraping/README.md

 # Scraping WeChat Official Accounts

+## Setup
+Besides installing necessary Python packages, the most important setup involves two steps:
+1. Create two standalone environments, one for capturing web traffic and one for scraping.
+2. Install a functional verion of WeChat in the web traffic monitoring environment (the pipeline does not work with the most updated version of WeChat on MacOS and Windows.
+Need to install an older version released before April, 2023.)

+To check whether the current installed version of WeChat works, run `python wechat_version.py` in the web traffic monitoring environment.

 ## Pipeline
 We use a two-step approach to scrape content and statistics from WeChat official account posts: